 The Dangers of Defamation on Social Media

-Social Media makes it easier than ever for a person to post a comment to an audience of thousands without considering the dynamics of their audience and without understanding that they could be in fact posting defamatory material.
+Social Media makes it easier than ever for a person to post a comment to an audience of thousands without considering the dynamics of their audience.
+They also post without understanding that they could be in fact posting defamatory material.

 Claims for Compensation for Defamation on Social Media

 There is a lack of public awareness as to the potential liability that one has when engaging on social media.
-The general public believe that liability rest with the platform they are using for allowing the publication of such content on their platforms.
-However, recent decisions in Irish Courts have rules that the liability rests with the user who published the content and not against the platform that published the content.
+The general public believes that liability rest with the platform they are using for allowing the publication of such content on their platforms.
+However, recent decisions in Irish Courts have ruled that the liability rests with the user who published the content.
+It is not against the platform that published the content.
 Ignorance of the law is no excuse.
 If you are unsure as to the truth of a statement, it is cheaper to err on the side of caution and backspace that comment before you post it!

-- Think before you post: if the comment is false or likely to cause offence: do not post it
+- Think before you post: if the comment is false or likely to cause offense: do not post it

-- Think before you re-post: even if someone else post the comment and you like or share or re-tweet, if the original post is false, you could be liable for re-posting defamatory material.
+- Think before you repost!
+Even if someone else posts the comment and you like or share or re-tweet, if the original post is false, you could be liable for re-posting defamatory material.

-Social media was not invented for people to offend or bully others; it was invented to connect people.
-Each social media platform gives people to option to report content that they find offensive or distasteful, next time you see a post of this nature click the report button and the social media platform will review the post and possibly delete it – you never know, by you reporting the post, it may prevent another person from being offended by it!
+Social media was not invented for people to offend or bully others.
+It was invented to connect people.
+Each social media platform gives people to option to report content that they find offensive or distasteful.
+Next time you see a post of this nature click the report button.
+The social media platform will review the post and possibly delete it.
+You never know, by you reporting the post, it may prevent another person from being offended by it!
 To avoid defamation, think before you post.